Episode #820

 They have used the ahupua’a method of ecological preservation since 200 AD.
 Today the valley is a national tropical botanical garden and preserve.
 Natives of this valley protect, preserve, restore and conserve the rare and endangered flora and fauna that is found here.

-Our last day on Kaua’i was spent visiting a neighbor’s friend, Kathy.
+Our last day on Kaua’i was spent visiting a neighbor’s cousin, Kathy.
 We had breakfast at a local cafe and enjoyed a colorful walking tour of the plants and flowers on her property.
 Kathy makes leis from these flowers.

 The last adventure was to rent a tandem kayak and paddle up the Hanalei River.
 Our upstream, against-the-wind paddle took two hours.